 Example: My physical address is FC-AA-14-B7-F6-77.
 So I’ll type FCAA14B7F677.

 - Click ok to make save changes.

-- Close all open windows and Restart your PC, now check if the problem solved or not.
+- Close all open windows and restart your PC, now check if the problem is solved or not.

 Install the latest drivers

-Again a problem with network adapter drive also causes DNS server is not responding error. visit your network adapter manufacturer’s website, download the latest drivers and install them on your PC.
-As you don’t have internet access download the drivers on a different device and install them on your PC following steps below.
+Again a problem with the network adapter drive also causes the DNS server is not responding an error. visit your network adapter manufacturer’s website, download the latest drivers and install them on your PC.
+As you don’t have internet access download the drivers on a different device and install them on your PC following the steps below.

-- This will open the device manager and display all installed driver list,
+- This will open the device manager and display all installed driver lists,

 - A confirmation dialog will now appear.
-If available, check Delete driver software for this device and click Uninstall.
+If available, check to Delete the driver software for this device and click Uninstall.

 - Restart your PC to completely remove the network driver,